alexcarrascom/Linear-DSGE-models/README.md

 # Linear Rational Expectations Models

 I document some widely used methods in solving and estimating linear rational expectation models.
 I start presenting different solution methods and explaining how we can use these algorithms to solve simple models.
 Then, I make a brief review of Bayesian statistics.
 After that, I explain in a general way the usefulness of the Kalman Filter and give some useful examples.
-Finally, I present a simple sampler algorithm used in Bayesian estimation of linear rational expectation models and expose the way we implement it in a small open economy model using Peruvian data.
+Finally, I present a simple sampler algorithm used in the estimation of linear rational expectation models and expose the way we implement it in a small open economy model using Peruvian data.

 Folders:
 1. Estimation: Contains codes for bayesian estimation and Sims' code for solving linear RE models.